 Continue along the European countryside as you travel to Prague via Krems.

-- Take a break from the big city with a visit to Krems, a quaint Austrian town in the Wachau Valley.
+- Take a break from the big city with a tour Krems, a quaint Austrian town in the Wachau Valley, that ends with a tasting of local wines.

 - Arrive in the storybook city of Prague.